CTLT

 Stipend Information and Time Commitment

-This workshop incorporates synchronous Zoom sessions and self-paced reviews of online materials, reflective activities, and redesign assignments.
+This workshop incorporates self-paced reviews of online materials with in-person discussion sessions, reflective activities, and redesign assignments.
 It is designed for faculty and instructors who currently teach at Cal Poly.
-A $200 stipend ((Download CTLT Stipend Policies PDF)) is available for those who complete all components of the workshop: the self-paced readings, activities, and reflections, synchronous Zoom sessions, and a final reflection about changes faculty may make to their courses based on what they learn as part of this experience, as well as suggestions to workshop leaders for improving this and future Teaching with Writing workshops.
+A $500 stipend (Download CTLT Stipend Policies PDF) is available for those who complete all components of the workshop: the self-paced readings, in-person discussion sessions, activities, and reflections, and a final reflection portfolio about changes faculty may make to their courses based on what they learn as part of this experience, as well as suggestions to workshop leaders for improving this and future Teaching with Writing workshops.

-Time commitment is 25-30 hours, depending on prior knowledge, skill level, and experience.
-(This includes synchronous Zoom session attendance)
+Time commitment is 25-50 hours, depending on prior knowledge, skill level, and experience.
+(This includes in-person session attendance)

 Workshop Materials: